victoriaalvarezcidgt/Decision-making-models/README.md

 <ul>
   <li>
     A decision-making model is a systematic approach or framework that helps individuals or organizations make effective and informed decisions.
-It provides a structured process to analyze a situation, consider alternatives, and choose the best course of action - in this case these models help financial institutions and lenders informed decisions about whether to approve or deny credit applications, set appropriate credit limits, determine interest rates, and manage overall credit risk exposure.
+It provides a structured process to analyze a situation, consider alternatives, and choose the best course of action - in this case, these models help financial institutions and lenders informed decisions about whether to approve or deny credit applications, set appropriate credit limits, determine interest rates, and manage overall credit risk exposure.
   </li>
 </ul>

 <details>
     <summary>
-        Decision Making Model Steps
+        Decision-Making Model Steps
     </summary>
 <ul>
   <li> Identify the decision: Clearly define the problem or the decision that needs to be made.
 This step involves understanding the context, the objectives, and the desired
     outcomes. </li>
-  <li> Gather information: Collect relevant data, facts, and any other information that may be necessary for evaluating the options and making an informed decision.
+  <li> Gather information: Collect relevant data, facts, and any other information necessary for evaluating the options and making an informed decision.
 This
     could involve research, analysis, and seeking input from experts or stakeholders. </li>
   <li> Generate alternatives: Brainstorm and generate a range of possible solutions or alternatives to address the decision at hand.
 Encourage creativity and explore
     different perspectives to ensure a comprehensive set of options. </li>
   <li> Evaluate alternatives: Assess and compare the pros and cons of each alternative against the defined objectives and criteria.
-This may involve considering factors such
-    as feasibility, cost, risks, potential benefits, and ethical considerations. </li>
+This may involve considering feasibility, cost, risks, potential benefits, and ethical considerations. </li>
-  <li> Make a choice: Based on the evaluation, select the best alternative or combination of alternatives that aligns with the objectives and offers the most favorable
+  <li> Make a choice: Based on the evaluation, select the best alternative or combination of alternatives that align with the objectives and offers the most favourable
     outcome.
 This step may involve prioritizing options, reaching a consensus, or making a judgment based on logical reasoning. </li>
   <li> Implement the decision: Develop an action plan to execute the chosen alternative.
 Identify the required resources, assign responsibilities, and establish a timeline
     for implementation. </li>
   <li> Review and learn: Monitor the implementation of the decision and evaluate its effectiveness.
-Assess whether the desired outcomes are being achieved and make any
+Could you assess whether the desired outcomes are being achieved and make any
-    necessary adjustments or improvements. </li>
+necessary adjustments or improvements? </li>
 </ul>
 </details>